-This document presents a technical report about the design, architecture, and current implementation states of MEDINA evidence gathering components.
-It details the individual components' functions, internal structure and their subcomponents.
-Information about the current and general limitations and future planned work is also presented.
+This document presents a final technical report about the design, architecture, and implementation states of MEDINA evidence gathering components.
+It details the individual components' functions, internal structure, technical description and the description of their subcomponents.
+Information about their limitations and future planned work is also presented.

-The components presented in this document include three tools supporting the security assessment of cloud infrastructure (Clouditor, Wazuh, and Vulnerability Assessment Tools), a pair of tools for assessing the security and compliance of cloud application's source code (Codyze and CloudPG), and a component for the assessment of organisational measures based on analysis of CSP's documentation (Assessment and Management of Organisational Evidence, AMOE).
+The components presented in this document include three tools supporting the security assessment of cloud infrastructure (Clouditor, Wazuh, and Vulnerability Assessment Tools (VAT), along with corresponding Wazuh and VAT Evidence Collector), a pair of tools for assessing the security and compliance of cloud application's source code (Codyze and CloudPG, along with its LLVM Extensions), and a component for the assessment of organisational measures based on analysis of CSP's documentation (Assessment and Management of Organisational Evidence, AMOE).

-At this point in the project, the described components satisfy most of their functional requirements elicited in scope of WP5 and presented in D5.2 [4].
-An overview of the current fulfilment of requirements by the implemented tools is presented in Appendix A. The components are also integrated with the other parts of MEDINA framework in a large extent.
+At the end of their development, the described components satisfy all of their functional requirements (for additional info see Appendix A: MEDINA Requirements Implementation Overview) elicited in scope of WP5 and presented in D5.2 [3].
+The components are also fully integrated with other parts of the MEDINA framework.